ltex-plus/ltex-plus/pages/ltex-ls-plus/contributing.md

 ## How to Set Up the Project

-[As explained in the FAQ](https://ltex-plus.github.io/ltex-plus/faq.html#whats-the-difference-between-vscode-ltex-plus-ltex-ls-plus-and-languagetool), LTeX+ consists of two components: [vscode-ltex](https://github.com/ltex-plus/vscode-ltex-plus) and [ltex-ls](https://github.com/ltex-plus/ltex-ls-plus).
+[As explained in the FAQ](https://ltex-plus.github.io/ltex-plus/faq.html#whats-the-difference-between-vscode-ltex-ltex-ls-and-languagetool), LTeX+ consists of two components: [vscode-ltex-plus](https://github.com/ltex-plus/vscode-ltex-plus) and [ltex-ls-plus](https://github.com/ltex-plus/ltex-ls-plus).
 This guide is only about the ltex-ls-plus part.
-If you want to change vscode-ltex-plus  as well, [be sure to read and follow the contribution guidelines of ltex-ls](https://ltex-plus.github.io/ltex-plus/vscode-ltex-plus/contributing.html).
+If you want to change vscode-ltex-plus as well, [be sure to read and follow the contribution guidelines of ltex-ls-plus](https://ltex-plus.github.io/ltex-plus/vscode-ltex/contributing.html).

 1. Install VS Code, Git, and Apache Maven.
 2. Fork ltex-ls-plus on GitHub.
-3. Clone the fork: `git clone https://github.com/<YOUR_USERNAME>/ltex-ls.git`
+3. Clone the fork: `git clone https://github.com/<YOUR_USERNAME>/ltex-ls-plus.git`
-4. Build the project: `cd ltex-ls-plus && mvn verify`
+4. Build the project: `cd ltex-ls-plus && python tools/createCompletionLists.py && mvn verify`
-5. It's recommended to use IntelliJ IDEA to debug ltex-ls.
+5. It's recommended to use IntelliJ IDEA to debug ltex-ls-plus.

 ## How to Contribute Code